Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-apps/_index.md

 ### Policy Decision Point (PDP)
 The Policy Decision Point is responsible for deciding if the requested operation is allowed.
 PDP looks at the rules defined for a given resource, and based on roles or other claims it decides if user or system is allowed to perform the request.
-Altinn Apps used Policy Decision Point in Altinn Platform
+Altinn Apps used Policy Decision Point in Altinn Platform solution

 [Learn about Policy Decision Point in Altinn Platform](/../altinn-platform/pdp)